andreamalhera/committed_meals/README.md

 * Add ideas and research about nutritional value from e.g. Dr. Greg, Logi Methode, etc.
 * Add cool layout, format for recipes
 * Include beverages knowledge (Wine, old-fashioned, licuados)
-* About veganizing good classic recipes without losing taste ;)
+* About veganizing good classic recipes without losing taste :wink:
 * Where to put stories and anectotes?
 * NLP to different languages
 * Think if creating frontend and sepparating recipes makes sense